sst/guide/CONTRIBUTING.md

 - Update the README to reflect that this is an extension to the tutorial demo app
 - Reference the new forked repo in the chapter

 Finally, submit a PR to the tutorial repo with the new changes.
 We'll review it, maybe suggest some edits or give you some feedback.
 Once everything looks okay we'll merge with master and publish it.
+We'll also create comments threads for your chapter in the forums and link to it.

 ## Update Tooling